 All Jacksonville population data above are from the US Census Bureau.

-The population data for Jacksonville are from the Census 2000, Census 2010, the Census' American Community Survey 2015 5-year estimates and the Census' 2016 Population Estimates.
-The demographic data for Eufaula, Fort Payne, Sylacauga, and Walnut Grove are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2015 5-year estimates, and were downloaded on December 2016.
+The population data for Jacksonville are from the Census' American Community Survey 2018 5-year estimates and the Census' 2019 Population Estimates.
+The demographic data for Falkville, Fort Payne, Leeds, and Sylacauga are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2018 5-year estimates, and were downloaded on 19 December 2019.
 Check out our FAQ section for more details.

-With 12,657 people, Jacksonville is the 54th most populated city in the state of Alabama out of 584 cities.
-But watch out, Jacksonville, because Eufaula with 12,404 people and Sylacauga with 12,540 people are right behind you.
+With 12,544 people, Jacksonville is the 57th most populated city in the state of Alabama out of 585 cities.
+But watch out, Jacksonville, because Leeds with 12,040 people and Sylacauga with 12,034 people are right behind you.

 86% of people CANNOT find the data they're looking for on the US Census Bureau website.
 Source: Nielsen Norman Group